 Looking for more low carb breakfast ideas

-- Sausage balls with almond flour are a favorite on the site
+- Sausage balls made with almond flour are a favorite on the site

 - Try using sweet potatoes for the crust in this fabulous quiche